moritz-s/Pyoelectricity/README.md

 [conda](anaconda.com) using the _environment.yml_ file.

 ## Content of the repository

+__data__ Folder containing complete experimental data.
+   The data files are numpy _.npz_ files.
+   These files are analyzed in _ExperimentAnalysis.ipynb_.

+__Pyoelectricity__ Github repository with source code.

+- _ExperimentAnalysis.ipynb_ Complete code to analyse the experimental data.

+- _pyoelectricity.py_ The central file that contains models and functions.

-- _Example1.ipynb_ This is a simple example demonstrating the use of our source code to calculate ephaptic interactions.
-The content of this file is also included below.
+- _Example1.ipynb_ A simple example demonstrating the use of our script to calculate ephaptic interactions.

-- _pyoelectricity.py_ This is the central file containing all models and functions that we use.
-The important functions to reproduce our results are listed here and also included below
-  - _make\_tasaki\_neuron_ Creates a neuron object based on the TM model.
-  - _make\_repolarizing\_neuron_ Creates a neuron object based on the RTM model.
-  - _runImpactSimulation_ Implementation of the generalized activating function to compute the impact of an external field upon a given target nerve.
+- _test-extField.ipynb_ Test cases for the impact of an extracellular field (generalized activating function):

-- _test-extField.ipynb_ Test cases for _runImpactSimulation_:
-    1. A nerve in a homogeneous field
-    2. A nerve in a homogeneous conductor close to a stimulating electrode.
-- _end-end.py_ The script used to calculate the examples of end-end synapses.
+- _end-end.py_ Calculates the examples of end-end synapses.
 - _end-end-plots.ipynb_ Generates the figures for end-end synapses.
-- _end-shaft.py_ The script used to calculate the examples of end-shaft synapses.
+- _end-shaft.py_ Calculates the examples of end-shaft synapses.
 - _end-shaft-plots.ipynb_ Generates the figures for end-shaft synapses.
-- _ExperimentAnalysis.ipynb_ Complete code to analyse the experimental data.
-- _data_ Folder containing complete experimental data.
-   The data files are numpy _.npz_ files.
-   Please refer to _ExperimentAnalysis.ipynb_ as a guide on how to open the files.